Createdd/Writing/articles/NLP.md

 -

 ### Classification

+A typical classification workflow consists of testing data using numerical attributes, training the model with data and at the end test the model with other test data.

 To apply any machine learning we need data.
 The data will be a set of articles.

 In those articles a certain theme will be identified.
 Those themes will be assigned to the new articles.

-For a new article a resulting model will be used and applies a theme.
+For a new article the model will be used and applies a corresponding theme.